 There are two distinct Irish High Crosses, and what may be the base of a third, at different locations within the churchyard.
 The “decorated high cross” has four illustrated faces, with a range of panels.
 The “plain high cross” may have had the beginnings of decoration, but has no finished ornamentation.

-Old Kilcullen is a secluded place, worth to stop for a few minutes.
+Old Kilcullen is a secluded place, worth stopping for a few minutes.
 The views from here across County Kildare are beautiful, toward Dún Ailinne.
-According to Irish mythology, Dún Ailinne was one of the great royal sites of early Gaelic Ireland and was believed in the Early Medieval period to have been where the Kings of Leinster were inaugurated.
+According to Irish mythology, Dún Ailinne was one of the great royal sites of early Gaelic Ireland.
+And was believed in the Early Medieval period to have been where the Kings of Leinster were inaugurated.

 Location of Old Kilcullen High Crosses and Round Tower: